spatie/vue-save-state/README.md

 [![Build Status](https://img.shields.io/travis/spatie/vue-save-state/master.svg?style=flat-square)](https://travis-ci.org/spatie/vue-save-state)
 [![Code Climate](https://img.shields.io/codeclimate/github/spatie/vue-save-state.svg?style=flat-square)](https://img.shields.io/codeclimate/github/spatie/vue-save-state.svg)

-This package provides a `SaveState` mixin that automatically saves any change in the state to your component to localStorage.
-The next time that component gets initialized it will restore it's state from the saved values in local storage.
+This package provides a `SaveState` mixin that automatically saves any change in the state of your component to localStorage.
+The next time that component gets initialized it will restore its state from the saved values in local storage.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).